Get a step-by-step guide to saving a screenshot in After Effects.

 From this menu, you will see two options: File and Photoshop Layers.
 Photoshop Layers will convert your composition into a Photoshop Document.
 This can be useful, but be mindful that this conversion isn’t always 100% perfect.
 You might need to edit the Photoshop Document before handing it off to someone else in the creative pipeline.
 Select 'File...' if you want to save your frame in a popular image format like JPG, PNG, TIFF, or Targa.

 The image file will default to a PSD, but odds are you probably want it in a different format.
 To change the type of image that will be exported hit the blue text next to the ‘Output Module’.
 This will open up the Output Module where you can change your type of image to whatever you want under the ‘Format Menu’.

 Once you’re done adjusting your settings hit ‘Ok’ and change the name of your image to whatever you want.
 If you want a full-res image leave the ‘Render Settings’ to the default setting.

 Simply hit that Render button.
-It shouldn’t take After Effects more than a couple seconds to render out your frame.
+It shouldn’t take After Effects more than a couple of seconds to render out your frame.

 Saving Image Presets